 Fundamentally, I am here to learn, and to express, with a little bit of entertainment thrown in.
 I might find an interesting blogger to read or follow and if I wasn’t here, I’d miss that opportunity to further my knowledge and discuss topics via the readers’ comments.

-Blogging is not wasting anyone’s time, it is the best classroom in the world, and the sky is the limits.
-I ‘like’ that.
+Blogging is not wasting anyone’s time, it is the best classroom in the world, and the sky is the limit.

-With much thanks to Snow for initiating this post.
+With much thanks to Snow for inspiring this post.